Software as a Service

 Most SaaS platforms rely on cloud infrastructure from providers like AWS, Azure, or Google Cloud.
 Misconfigurations in cloud services frequently lead to data exposure or service compromise.

-Third-Party Integration and Supply Chain Risks
+Third-Party Integration Risks

 SOC 2 Type II Certification